greenelab/deep-review/all-sections.md

 In the biomedical domain, high-throughput chemical screening aims to improve therapeutic options over a long term horizon [@1DTUK3YyI].
-The objective is to discover which small molecules (also referred to as chemical compounds or ligands) effectively and specifically affect the activity of a target, such as a kinase, protein-protein interaction, or broader cellular phenotype.
-This screening process can serve as one of the first steps in the long drug discovery pipeline, where novel chemicals are pursued for their ability to inhibit or enhance disease-relevant biological mechanisms [@RAadmvJN].
+The objective is to discover which small molecules (also referred to as chemical compounds or ligands) that specifically affect the activity of a target, such as a kinase, protein-protein interaction, or broader cellular phenotype.
+This screening is often one of the first steps in a long drug discovery pipeline, where novel molecules are pursued for their ability to inhibit or enhance disease-relevant biological mechanisms [@RAadmvJN].
 Initial hits are confirmed to eliminate false positives and proceed to the lead generation stage [@1D6emOV6q],